Shreyder93/HaritaEtAl2022_tms-efield-fc/README.md

 List paths, files and where to find them --

-Data are divided into 2 categories:
+There are 2 main folders in this repo:

-1) E-fields: These can be found in the appropriately labelled folders.
+1) Data: This folder contains subject-specific E-fields for the dlPFC and OFC in the respective sub-folders.
+See the README within for more information.

-3) rs-fMRI data: These are publicly available from the HCP website.
+3) Scripts: This folder contains all the relevant scripts/code used to condcut the analysis for this manuscript.
+See the README within for more information.

 --SH